bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/Projects/4-guard/P4-guard.md

 a function to test whether a point is inside a polygon ---- this is a nice algorithm to know about and we'll talk about it in class.
-If do implement this , it is extra credit, and I  suggest you  do this at the end once the otehr pieces are working.
+If do implement this , it is extra credit, and I  suggest you  do this at the end once the other pieces are working.
 We'll discuss the basic idea in class, but the degenerate cases are messy; there is full pseudocode in the O'Rourke textbook which I suggest you check out and implement.